eove/orca/docs/testing/README.md

 vault status
 ```

-If a script needs more environment variables, it will tell you.
+If a script needs more environment variables, it should tell you.

 ## In a VM